iamatul1214/DockerImplementation/README.md

 git push -u origin main
 ```

-## create a account at circle ci
+## create an account at circle ci

 <a href="https://circleci.com/login/">Circle CI</a>

 ## setup your project

-<a href="https://app.circleci.com/projects/github/Avnish327030/setup/"> Setup project </a>
+<a href="https://app.circleci.com/pipelines/github/iamatul1214/DockerImplementation"> Setup project </a>

 ## Select project setting in CircleCI and below environment variable